SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules-collection.md

 <tr>
 <td style="text-align:left">3</td>
 <td style="text-align:left">Execute operation</td>
 <td style="text-align:left">The operation that will be sent.
 The operation is provided as JSON description.
 Some standard operations can be selected below the <strong>Operation</strong> field.
-To use a standard operation, select one, and press the arrow button on the right.
+To use a standard operation, select one, and press the arrow button at the right.
 This will insert the JSON of the selected operation.</td>
 </tr>
 <tr>
 <td align="left">4</td>